SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

    ![Define function output](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image224.png 'Define function output')

-10. You may be prompted to install further extensions, please do so by clicking the install link.
+10. You may be prompted to install further extensions, please do so by selecting the install link.

     ![Install extensions](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image225.png 'Install Extensions')